jlelia/crispy_snake/README.md

 **Spaces and other special characters are NOT allowed.**

-Interestingly, sample names starting with numbers seems to break something in MAGeCK, though I did not investigate this thoroughly.
+Interestingly, sample names starting with numbers seem to break something in MAGeCK, though I did not investigate this thoroughly.
 If you are a little stitious, I recommend avoiding sample or comparison names starting with numbers.

 ### Valid Examples
 ```yaml